EE 109 - Spring 2025 Introduction to Embedded Systems

 Multiple Source Code Files

 Your software should be designed in a way that makes testing the components of the project easy and efficient.
-In previous labs we worked on putting all the LCD routines in a separate file and this practice should be continued here.
+In previous labs we worked on putting all the LCD routines in a separate file and this practice should be continued here for other parts of the project.
 Consider having a separate file for the encoder routines and its ISR.
-The serial interface routines and ISR can be in another file.
-Code to handle the timing LED, the RGB LED and timers can either be in separate files or in the main program.
+Code for the timers can also be in a separate file.
+Code to handle the serial link can be in a separate file.
+Code to handle the three buttons and the RGB LED can either be in separate files or in the main program.
 All separate code files must be listed on the OBJECTS line of the Makefile to make sure everything gets linked together properly.

 To get full credit for this project, your source code must be in at least four “.c” files.
 This can include your main file, lcd.c, and a minimum of two others.